PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-12 05:38:49
+Last updated: 2024-04-12 05:39:22
-Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby
+Random Quote: This is my own private domicile and I will not be harassed…bitch! - Jesse Pinkman